|Quick Facts: Economists|

 Economists collect and analyze data, research trends, and evaluate economic issues for resources, goods, and services.

 Although the majority of economists work independently in an office, many collaborate with other economists and statisticians.
 Most economists work full time during regular business hours, but occasionally they work overtime to meet deadlines.

-Most economists need a master’s degree or Ph.D.
+Economists typically need at least a master’s degree to enter the occupation.
 However, some entry-level jobs—primarily in the federal government—are available for workers with a bachelor’s degree.

 Explore resources for employment and wages by state and area for economists.

 Compare the job duties, education, job growth, and pay of economists with similar occupations.

 Learn more about economists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.